luskaner/aoe2DELanServer/README.md

 ### Server
 The server is simple web server that listens to the game's API requests.
 The server reimplements the minimum required API surface to allow the game to work in LAN mode.
-It is completely safe as no data sent by the client is stored or sent to any other server.
+It is completely safe as no data sent from the client is stored or sent to any other server.

 *Note: See the [server README](server/README.md) for more details.*